Skip to main content

 Acupuncture for Anxiety

 For centuries, people have used acupuncture to treat a variety of mental and physical ailments.
-Auricular acupuncture (ear acupuncture for anxiety), which involves positioning small needles on the skin near the ears for up to sixty minutes, may reduce anxiety, according to some research.
+Auricular acupuncture, or ear acupuncture for anxiety, which involves positioning small needles on the skin near the ears for up to sixty minutes, may reduce anxiety, according to some research.

 Numerous practitioners of holistic medicine recommend acupuncture to treat anxiety and prevent it from developing into depression.
 People also use acupuncture for anxiety to circumvent the risks and side effects associated with certain types of conventional psychological medications.

-Ancient Chinese medicine often refers to the "Qi" (pronounced “chee”) which is an energy force that governs the body's overall well-being.
+Traditional Chinese Medicine (TCM) often refers to the "Qi" (pronounced “chee”) which is an energy force that governs the body's overall well-being.
 Qi moves through the body along pathways known as meridians, similar to the way blood moves through the circulatory system.
 Health problems are thought to arise whenever factors such as stress, injury, a change in environment, or improper diet impede the movement of Qi.

 Acupuncture is the insertion of needles into the body at specific points to release natural substances that have a therapeutic effect.
 Acupuncturists insert needles into specific areas of the body to achieve proper Qi levels and improve the patient's overall health.